tschikarski/shibboleth/Documentation/Configuration/MappingConfigurationFile/Index.rst

 appropriate Shibboleth attribute (``REMOTE_USER`` in our example).
 In standard TYPO3 installations ``typo3Field`` must be set to ``username``.
 Take care to select a unique Shibboleth field.

+*Hint:* Make sure your selection of the identifier field ist appropriate for your use case.
+As all components of Shibboleth are highly configurable and use cases my vary, we cannot give a final advise here.
+However, in most cases you will probably choose a field that is unique, persistent and global.
+A typical choice could be ``eppn``.
+For more information on properties of name identifiers, see https://wiki.shibboleth.net/confluence/display/CONCEPT/NameIdentifiers!

 Within ``userControls`` there are three parts.
 For simplicity, in our example we use just one-to-one mappings and hard-coded values.
 In real world, you might want to use the full toolset of Typoscript (e.g. ``CASE, COA, noTrimWrap`` etc.) to set values.